coreylasley/PoorMansLogger/README.md

-# Method Logger
+# Poor Mans Logger
-A very fast way to generate method call strings with parameter values that can be used in applications for logging method/code block calls and execution times.
+A fast and simple way to profile code with logging of execution time and parameter values.

 C# .NET Core 3.1